dkw-aau/qse/README.md

 ## Getting the data
 We have used DBpedia, YAGO-4, and LUBM datasets.
 Details on how we downloaded are given below:

-1. **DBPedia:** We used our [dbpedia script](https://github.com/Kashif-Rabbani/shacl/blob/main/download-dbpedia.sh) to download the dbpedia files listed [here](https://github.com/Kashif-Rabbani/shacl/blob/main/dbpedia-files.txt).
+1. **DBPedia:** We used  [dbpedia script](https://github.com/Kashif-Rabbani/shacl/blob/main/scripts/dbpedia/download-dbpedia.sh) to download all the dbpedia files listed [here](https://github.com/Kashif-Rabbani/shacl/blob/main/scripts/dbpedia/dbpedia-files.txt).
 2. **YAGO-4:** We downloaded YAGO-4 English version from [https://yago-knowledge.org/data/yago4/en/](https://yago-knowledge.org/data/yago4/en/).
 3. **LUBM:** We used [LUBM-Generator](https://github.com/rvesse/lubm-uba) to generate LUBM-500.